 In recent years heritage and church organisations have campaigned hard to encourage Government to tackle some of the issues surrounding metal theft.
 As a result, the Scrap Metal Dealers' Bill was passed on 28th February 2013.
 It has the full support of the trade and law enforcement agencies.
 Cashless trading at scrap yards came into force on 4 December 2012.

 Several organisations have produced very useful guidance on metal theft, which can be of great help to churches under threat or who have already been targeted.

-As the main insurer of church buildings in the UK, Ecclesiastical Insurance has a vested interest in reducing the amount of metal theft from buildings.
-Over the past four years, metal thefts from churches insured by EIG have exceeded £25m, with over 9,000 claims.
+As the main insurer of church buildings in the UK, Ecclesiastical Insurance are experts in helping stop metal theft from buildings.
 The EIG website contains advice and guidance on security, including a free SmartWater kit for each church and how to reduce your risk of being targeted.

 Ecclesiastical Insurance: theft of metal